kbase/project_guides/Data_Types/Eukaryotic_Genome/GenomeSpec.md

 } **TaxonSet**

-Note the reference is a unversioned WS object reference.
+Note the reference is a nonversioned WS object reference.

 ---------------------------